madhusudhan0212/SelfDrivingCar/AdvancedLaneFinding-P4/writeup.md

     * Img2 : S channel X-axis and Y-axis combined
     * Img3 : Color Channel and Gray Magnitude combined
     * Img4 : Color Channel and S channel Magnitude combined
+    * Binary Image I: OR combination of (Img1,Img2,Img3,Img4)
+    * Img5 : White color in Region of Interest
+    * Img6 : V channel of YUV that identify Yellow color in region of interest
+    * Img7 : OR combination of Img5 and Img6
-    * Final Binary Image: OR combination of (Img1,Img2,Img3,Img4)
+    * Final Binary Image: OR combination of (Binary Image I,Img7)

 Below Image shows various pipeline images of Input image
 ![alt text][image3]

+Below Image shows images of White and Yellow lines
+![alt text][image8]

-The final Binary image will look like this
+The FInal Binary image will look like this
 ![alt text][image4]

 #### 3. Perspective Transform

-The code for my perspective transform includes a function called `perspective_transoform()`, which appears in lines 127 through 152 in the file `AdvancedLaneFinding.py`.
+The code for my perspective transform includes a function called `perspective_transoform()`, which appears in lines 169 through 184 in the file `AdvancedLaneFinding.py`.
 The `perspective_transoform()` function takes as inputs an image and gives warped output.
 I chose to hardcode the source and destination points in the following manner:

 ```python
 img_height = image.shape[0]